maddo/emacs.d/README.md

 documetation and narrative, like this introdution section.

-If you're wondering about performance, org-babel doesn't do this parse every time I open Emacs.
-Instead, it sees that I'm trying to load `emacs-config.org` and checks for the existence of `emacs-config.el`.
+If you're wondering about performance, org-babel doesn't do this parse every time I (or @echosa) open Emacs.
+Instead, it sees that I (and @echosa) am/are trying to load `emacs-config.org` and checks for the existence of `emacs-config.el`.
 If it doesn't find that file, or finds an out of date version, only then does it parse the .org file to create a new .el file.
 This means there's a bit of a slow startup the first time after the org-mode file is changes, but after that there's no noticable change in performance (at least on my machine).

 Anyway, what follows is my actual Emacs configuration, embedded into a descriptive narrative.